yeshua453/website/docs/controls/barchart.md

 ### `tooltip_style`

 A text style to display tooltip with.
-The value is the instance of [`ft.TextStyle`](/docs/controls/text#textstyle-properties) class.
+The value is the instance of [`ft.TextStyle`](/docs/reference/types/textstyle) class.

 ### `tooltip_align`

 An align for the tooltip.
-The value is the instance of `ft.TextAlign` enum.
+The value is the instance of [`TextAlign`](/docs/reference/types/textalign) enum.

 ## `BarChartRodStackItem` properties